bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbits.md

 ### Given Time Since Periapsis, Find True Anomaly

-If, on the other hand, we are given the time since periapsis and want to find the true anomaly, we must first solve Eq. {eq}`eq:mean-anomaly-ellipse-period` for $M_e$.
+If, on the other hand, we are given the time since periapsis and want to find the true anomaly, we must first solve @eq:mean-anomaly-ellipse-period for $M_e$.
 Then we need to solve Kepler's equation for $E$.
 Unfortunately, this equation is transcendental in $E$, so it cannot be solved analytically.
 There are several methods to solve Kepler's equation, depending on the level of accuracy required and the access to computational tools.

-Once $E$ is determined, Eq. {eq}`eq:eccentric-anomaly-true-anomaly-ellipse` can be solved for $\nu$.
+Once $E$ is determined, @eq:eccentric-anomaly-true-anomaly-ellipse can be solved for $\nu$.

 ### Newton's Method to Solve Kepler's Equation